A Generalization of Fermat's Principle for Classical and Quantum Systems: Abstract

 \section{Abstract}

 The analogy between dynamics and optics had a great influence on the development of the foundations of classical and quantum mechanics.
-We take this analogy one step further and propose a new variational principle in classical phase space and quantum Hilbert space that mimics Fermat principle in optics.
-The state of a many-body classical (quantum) system follows a trajectory in the phase (Hilbert) space that extremizes the time functional.
-The classical Hamilton's equations of motion and the quantum Schrodinger's equation are shown to lead necessarily to a stationary time functional.
-A plethora of other unconventional variational principles related to the geometry of the dynamical evolution, and inspired from Fermat principle are discussed in this paper.

-It has been a hallmark in the history of physics in the past few centuries that ingenious and elegant reconsiderations of the relations between geometric concepts and physical phenomena lead to paradigm shifts in physics and our perception of the universe.
-The most notable examples are the theories of special and general relativity.
-Novel reconsiderations of geometric quantities in physics often lead to new variational principles which assign the natural evolution of physical systems with an extremum of some functional or a geodesic curve in some hyperspace.
+We take this analogy one step further and investigate the validity of Fermat's principle in many-dimensional spaces describing dynamical systems (i.e., the quantum Hilbert space and the classical phase and configuration space).
+We propose that if the notion of a metric distance is well defined in that space and the velocity of the representative point of the system is an invariant of motion, then a generalized version of Fermat's principle will hold.
+We substantiate this conjecture for time-independent quantum systems and for a classical system consisting of coupled harmonic oscillators.
+An exception to this principle is the configuration space of a charged particle in a constant magnetic field; in this case the principle is valid in a frame rotating by half the Larmor frequency, not the stationary lab frame.